Industry can kick-start the hydrogen economy

 The future is driven by the industry

-Oil and natural gas are set to remain part of the energy system for decades, but there is a raising awareness that introduction of green hydrogen in the energy system is needed to reduce our carbon footprint.
+Oil and natural gas are set to remain part of the energy system for the near future, but there is a raising awareness that introduction of green hydrogen in the energy system is needed to reduce our carbon footprint.
 Most of today’s industry hydrogen demand is generated from fossil resources and used on industrial sites.
-Hydrogen production, transmission, distribution and use within the industry (e.g. the refining sector) are based on mature technologies and applied on a large scale and considerable experience in transmitting hydrogen via pipelines already exists.
+Hydrogen production, transmission, distribution and use within the industry (e.g. the refining sector) are based on mature technologies and applied on a large-scale and considerable experience in transmitting hydrogen via pipelines already exists.
 The future requires large quantities of green hydrogen for feedstock and sustainable high-temperature processes.
-The industry is already exploring the opportunities for large scale hydrogen production in various Power-to-Gas (P2G) pilots that can act as kick-starters for the hydrogen economy.
-Transforming the existing national gas transport network that already connects the major industrial centres in the Netherlands, gives an important contribution to the decarbonisation of the energy system.
+The industry is already exploring the opportunities for large-scale hydrogen production in various Power-to-Gas (P2G) pilots that can act as kick-starters for the hydrogen economy.
+Transforming the existing national gas transport network, that already connects the major industrial centres in the Netherlands, gives an important contribution to the decarbonization of the energy system.
 The challenge for the next decade is to scale green hydrogen production so that the Netherlands can become a leading hydrogen economy.
 With their experience, industrial partners can play a key role in this development.

 Stork’s commitment to hydrogen

-If you want to know more about the Energy Transition or what Hydrogen can do for your organization, please contact Jack Doomernik.
+If you want to know more about the Energy Transition or what Hydrogen can do for your organization, please visit our Hydrogen page.

 The macroeconomic effects of a carbon tax in the Netherlands, Íde Kearney, 13th September 2018.